10 Must-Do Experiences in Amritsar, India

 10. Hire a Guide for Deeper Insights

 Having a local guide in Amritsar made such a difference.
-Whether it was navigating the chaos of Hall Bazaar, explaining the ceremony at the Wagah Border, or introducing me to new flavors like Kulle ki Chaat (a mix of black chickpeas and sweet semolina paste), their insights added depth to my experience.
+I booked the Amritsar City Tour (Including Wagah Border Ceremony) through Viator, and my guide was just fantastic.
+Whether it was navigating the hustle of Hall Bazaar, explaining the ceremony at the Wagah Border, or introducing me to new flavors like Kulle ki Chaat (a mix of black chickpeas and sweet semolina paste), their insights added so much to the experience.
 A good guide doesn’t just show you places—they help you connect with them.

 Final Thoughts